Minimum Semester Hours

 All requirements for a master’s degree must be satisfied within six consecutive years and for a doctoral degree within ten consecutive years.

-Subject to review by the graduate dean, college dean, department chair, and program advisor, students holding valid master's degrees from accredited graduate institutions, including UCA, may apply no more than six hours of approved course work completed as a part of the first master's degree toward a second master’s degree or three hours toward a graduate certificate.
-Transferring these hours for specific courses in the program for the second master's degree will be indicated in writing as the program of study is prepared by the program advisor and submitted to the Graduate School.
+Subject to review by the graduate dean, college dean, department chair, and program advisor, students holding valid master’s degrees or graduate certificates from accredited graduate institutions, including UCA, may apply no more than six hours of approved course work completed as a part of the first master’s degree toward a second master’s degree or three hours toward a graduate certificate.
+Transferring these hours for specific courses in the program for the second master’s degree or certificate will be indicated in writing, approved by the program advisor and submitted to the Graduate School.
 These courses and those for which they substitute must be approved by the department chair.
-All remaining courses applied to satisfy the requirements for the second master's degree must be taken in residence at the University of Central Arkansas.
+All remaining courses applied to satisfy the requirements for the second master’s degree or certificate must be taken in residence at the University of Central Arkansas.
 If graduate credit earned for a prior graduate degree is equivalent to and constitutes a logical part of the student’s program, application of previously earned credit above the established policy may be allowed when recommended by the student’s major professor/advisor, advisory committee, and department chair, and when approved by the dean of the Graduate School.
 Acceptance of transfer credit does not reduce the minimum residence requirement of 24 hours.

-The second master's degree will be subject to the general regulations governing master's degrees except as stated above.
+The second master’s degree or certificate will be subject to the general regulations governing master’s degrees or certificates except as stated above.

 Maintenance of Standards